Pedro Rizzo vs. Michael Thomson .... so many rares!

 When we last convened, we were enjoying the thrills and spectacle that only human combat can provide, courtesy of Disneyland Tokyo.
 Now we shall turn back the clock about a month, and to the humbler setting of Japan's epicenter of all things Kakutogi: the Korakuen Hall.
 The date is 6-6-91, and we find ourselves witnessing the 2nd event from Nobuhiko Takada's upstart UWFI promotion.
 After the usual preliminaries, rules demonstrations, and awesome theme music, we are underway with a kickboxing match between Shootboxing alum Makoto Ohe vs an American Kickboxer whom I'm wholly unfamiliar with, named Rudy Rabord.
 Before the fight we were treated to some pre-match interviews that offer a fascinating glimpse into the byzantine situation that was the state of Kickboxing in those days, in which Rudy explained that he had been doing his usual Kickboxing training, but to prepare for this match he was really working on how to use knees.
 Such a thing seems elementary in our post K1/Muay Thai familiar world, but in 1991, the only time an American was likely to have to deal with low-kicks, knees, or clinch fighting, was when he fought abroad in Japan, Europe, etc.

-In any event, we are underway, and this is GOOD.
+n any event, we are underway, and this is GOOD.
 Immediately both fighters start tearing into each other with no let up.
-After a steady barrage from both men, we begin to see that Rabord's seeming lack of experience with a more Thai style of fight is becoming a in his armor.
+After a steady barrage from both men, we begin to see that Rabord’s seeming lack of experience with a more Thai of fight is becoming a chink in his armor.
 Ohe was able to really take advantage of the clinch and work a steady stream of knees into his opponent, which mostly garnered a response of Rudy putting up his hands and having the ref break it up.

 By the time the 2nd round was underway though, Rabord had seemingly come up with an answer, and started tirelessly working stiff/short uppercuts to punish his clinch-happy adversary.
-Rudy wasn't out of the woods entirely, as Ohe continued to spam Rabord with low kicks that he was ill equipped to check properly.
+Rudy wasn’t out of the woods entirely, as Ohe continued to spam Rabord with low kicks that he was ill equipped to check properly.
 After a while the pattern of the fight started to shift into what was basically a battle of foot vs fist, with Rabord having the edge in boxing skills, and Ohe with the experience with low-kicks and knees.
-That's not to say that there weren't plenty of punches from Ohe, or kicks coming from Rabord (there were), but we did wind up getting a great snapshot of the disparity between Western/Eastern styles of kickboxing from this era.
+That’s not to say that there weren’t plenty of punches from Ohe, or kicks coming from Rabord (there were), but we did wind up getting a great snapshot of the disparity between Western/Eastern of kickboxing from this era.

 Round 3 had hardly started when Ohe delivered a devastating thigh kick to Rabord, which almost took him out of the fight for good.
 Somehow Rudy managed to hang on, but after this he was pretty much forced to rely on his boxing, and his legs were pretty much out of the equation at this point.
 To his credit, Rabord continued to chip away with uppercuts, when Ohe wisely shoved his opponent into the corner and delivered a straight punch that would have resulted in a 10-count, but when Rabord fell, his leg fell inbetween the ring ropes, which caused the ref to consider it a slip instead.
 Rudy spent the rest of the round just surviving and hoping the bell would ring.